Navigation auf uzh.ch

 Education and professional positions

-2017 - present Program Manager and Member of the Steering Committee, University Research Priority Programme Global Change and Biodiversity; University of Zurich, Switzerland
+2017 - present General Manager and Member of the Steering Committee, University Research Priority Programme Global Change and Biodiversity; University of Zurich, Switzerland

 2015 - 2016 Scientific Advisor and Member of the Steering Committee, University Research Priority Programme Global Change and Biodiversity; University of Zurich, Switzerland